hindahmad431/Udacity_DAND_project2_investigate_movies_dataset/README.md

 ### Dataset

 in this project, we used a dataset called TMDB movies dataset taken from Kaggle.
+The dataset contains almost 5k movies data samples with 20 features.
 For more information about this dataset you see the link below.

 https://www.kaggle.com/tmdb/tmdb-movie-metadata